 Great Crested Grebe

-After getting some better photos I moved on towards Acre nook quarry where I had a Buzzard fly over lapwing lane and managed to find the Green woodpecker which was calling sat in a tree over the other side of the quarry.
+After getting some better photos, I moved on towards Acre Nook Quarry, where I had a Buzzard fly over Lapwing Lane and managed to find the Green woodpecker, which was calling, sitting in a tree over the other side of the quarry.

 Common Buzzard